 Residential buildings or locations at which the drive system is directly connected to a public low-voltage network without an intermediate transformer are defined as the first environment.

 The term second environment refers to all locations outside residential areas.
-These are basically industrial areas which are powered from the medium-voltage network via their own transformers.
+These are basically industrial areas that have their own medium-voltage supply via their own transformers.

-Figure 6-1 Definition of the first and second environments
+Figure 6-1 Definition of the first and second environment